 Not only are they more appealing to the eye when they are toured (for the same reason that staged homes are easier to sell), but the lack of finish out required makes these spaces very appealing to smaller tenants.

 Avoiding an office build-out can save these tenants both time and upfront costs.
-Often, tenants under 5,000 sf are not out in the market early enough to build out an entire space.
+Often, tenants under 5,000 square feet are not out in the market early enough to build out an entire space.
 Tenants of this size are also typically hesitant to come out of pocket for the build-out, which is becoming more and more as tenant improvement (TI) allowances are not usually enough to cover the rising construction prices.

 This means spec suites are very popular with smaller tenants, and usually lease out much quicker than non-spec suites and sometimes at a slight premium.